Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 	Test Passed .... !!!

-Running L3 examples is also the same as L2.
-The difference between L2 and L3 in Vitis Vision library is that the former generally calls a single kernel in the accelerator, whereas the latter has multiple kernels called in pipeline fashion to form a definite end application.
+Running L3 examples is the same as L2.
+The difference between L2 and L3 in the Vitis Vision library is that the former generally calls a single kernel in the accelerator, whereas the latter has multiple kernels called in a pipeline fashion to form a definite end application.
 Below is an example L3 application formed by stitching multiple kernels in Dataflow.

 .. code:: c